RodneyShag/AWS_S3/readme.md

 - __How does KMS encryption work?__ (0:15)
   1. Create a Customer Master Key in KMS
-  1. Call KMS to get that key as
+  1. Call KMS to get that key in 2 versions: Plaintext, Encrypted
-    - Plaintext
-    - Encrypted
   1. Use the Plaintext Data Key to encrypt the PlainText into CipherText
   1. Store the Ciphertext and Encrypted Data Key, both in the s3 bucket.